AchiniSNA/Email_Client_Application/README.md

 * User Interface: "EClient.java" serves as the user interface for the application, allowing users to interact with the email client.
 * Java Mail Implementation: "SendEmails.java" handles the sending of emails.
-* Object Serialization and Deserialization: "Serialize_Deserialize.java" is responsible for efficient storage and retrieval of email data using object serialization and deserialization.
+* Object Serialization and Deserialization: "ObjController.java" is responsible for efficient storage and retrieval of email data using object serialization and deserialization.

 ### Prerequisites